fsoytemiz/Netflix-Movie-Recommendation/README.md

 This folder contains the work for a Netflix Prize Data.
 The goal of this project is to create a personalized movie scoring and recommendation system based on the user's previous movie ratings through machine learning training.
-The recommender system will be able to predict users rating for a new movie they haven't seen.
+The recommender system will be able to predict users' ratings for a new movie they haven't seen.

 The data was extracted from the Kaggle: